 L.9-10.5a Interpret figures of speech (e.g., euphemism, oxymoron) in context and analyze their role in the text.
 L.9-10.5b Analyze nuances in the meaning of words with similar denotations.

-L.9-10.6 Acquire and use accurately general academic and domain-specific words and phrases, sufficient for reading, writing, speaking, and listening at the college and career readiness level; demonstrate independence in gathering vocabulary knowledge when considering a word or phrase important to comprehension or expression.
+L.9-10.6 Acquire and use accurately general academic and domain-specific words and phrases, sufficient for significance of the topic).